 Following review and approval process, Columbia Care received initial authorization to operate in Malta in November 2018.
+Columbia Care is exploring opportunities in Malta as well as other markets in the United Kingdom and European Union.

 Missouri

 Columbia Care entered the Missouri market in 2020 and currently intends to operate through a management services arrangement with Columbia Care MO LLC ("Columbia Care MO") in 2021.
 Columbia Care MO is licensed to operate a medical marijuana dispensary and a medical marijuana manufacturing facility.
 Columbia Care has agreed to provide management services to both the medical marijuana dispensary and the medical marijuana manufacturing facility of Columbia Care MO for a fee.